Water Heater Size Calculator

 Safety And Accuracy Notes:

-- Heat pump water heater recovery can depend on ambient air temperature, operating mode, and backup element settings.
+- Heat pump water heater recovery can change with room temperature, airflow, operating mode, and backup element behavior.

 Worked Examples: